cdauth/json-stream-es/README.md

 	test: string;
 }
 const object: Test = { test: "test" };
-new JsonSerializer(object); // Error: Index signature for type 'string' is missing in type 'Test'. ts(2345)
+serializeJsonValue(object); // Error: Index signature for type 'string' is missing in type 'Test'. ts(2345)
 ```

 While this seems confusing at first, TypeScript is technically right: The interface can be augmented through declaration merging, and there is no guarantee that additional properties will match the `SerializableJsonValue` type.
 There are different solutions to this, some of which are listed [on StackOverflow](https://stackoverflow.com/q/37006008/242365):